jtvberg/Temporal/README.md

 # Temporal
- Transient Note Taking and full screen annotation.
+ - Transient Note Taking and full screen annotation
- Only 6 note 'pads'
+ - Only 6 note 'pads'
- Tray resident only.
+ - Tray resident only
- Saves to local storage (no import/export.)
+ - Saves to local storage (no import/export)
- Can be locked to stay on top of other windows.
+ - Can be locked to stay on top of other windows
- Toggle into sketch mode to free draw.
+ - Toggle into sketch mode to free draw
+ - Toggle transparency vs. vibrancy modes (glass look)
+ - Note scrolling with hidden content indicators
+ - Ctrl+click on note button to delete all entries (with confirmation)
- Double-click the header to maximize and go into full screen/transparent mode to annotate docs.
+ - Double-click the header to maximize and go into full screen/transparent mode to annotate docs.
 (Primary use-case is for telecommunication where you may want to mark-up a shared document for discussion.)

 #### Main Screen with Notes and Sketches:
 <img src="/screenshots/temporal_main.png" width="250"/>